afroisalreadyinu/django-drapes/readme.rst

     def controller(request, int_arg):
     	return 'Argument is %d' % int_arg

-The controller receives int_arg as an integer, and you do not need to do the conversions in the controller.
+The controller receives int_arg as an integer, obviating the need to convert in the controller.

-The values for the conversions are searched in the arguments for the controller function, and additionally the get parameters if the request is a get.
-This causes a mismatch between the url definition and the function signature, since one can't specify get parameters in a url entry, and a controller normally has to look up a get parameter in request.GET.
-Because of this mismatch, in case you want to verify a GET parameter, the controller has to include this parameter as a keyword argument in order to force conversion.
+The values for the conversions are searched in the arguments for the controller function, and additionally the GET parameters if the request is a GET.
+This causes a mismatch between the url definition and the function signature, since one can't specify get parameters in a url entry, and a controller normally has to look up a GET parameter in request.GET.
+Because of this mismatch, in case you want to verify a GET parameter, you should include this parameter as a keyword argument in the controller signature.

 The most frequently done conversion is selecting a model with a unique field. django-drapes has a built in validator for this kind of